kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/chainweb-get-started.md

 Most `chainweb-node` software runs on Linux or macOS with AMD64 architectures.
 If you want to run a Chainweb node on Linux or macOS with ARM64 architecture, you'll need to build the binaries yourself from the source code.
 You might experience some unexpected behavior when running a node on ARM64 architecture.
+Note that you should not configure **mining** for nodes on ARM64 architecture.
+RUnning a mining node on ARM64 architecture could cause your node to fork from the network.

 If you want to run a Chainweb node on Microsoft Windows, you should note that this isn't a supported configuration and requires you to install the latest Windows Services for Linux (WSL) software.
 If you choose to proceed after installing WSL, you can install the `chainweb-node` software in the WSL virtual environment rather than using the native Windows operating system.